beachfront/beachfront-videosdk-ios/README.md

 3. Add the BeachFrontBuilderSDK.embeddedFramework to your project and include BeachFrontBuilderSDK.framework in the "Link Binary with Libraries" panel in the project "Build Phases" section.

-4. Also add the following frameworks one by one by clicking on the + button in the "Link Binary With Libraries" panel.
+4. Also add the following frameworks and libraries one by one by clicking on the + button in the "Link Binary With Libraries" panel.
 ```
 	- Foundation.framework
 	- UIKit.framework